devdeliw/website/content/posts/nasa_derive_3.md

 \hat{P}_{12}\chi(1, 2) = \chi(2, 1).
 $$

-It's eigenvalues are +1 on the symmetric (triplet) subspace and -1 on the antisymmetric (singlet) subspace.
+Its eigenvalues are +1 on the symmetric (triplet) subspace and -1 on the antisymmetric (singlet) subspace.
 Define the total spin operator and its square

 $$